CLINICAL PSYCHOLOGY AND MENTAL HEALTH - 2023/4

 Thus, the summative assessment for this module consists of:

-Students will receive feedback on their case study assignment and exams as per the standard University convention.
+Module feedback Students will receive feedback on their case study assignment.
 If there are consistent themes emerging from the case study feedback, these will be discussed with students en masse.
 Should students wish for more detailed feedback on their own performance, they will be encouraged to meet with the case study marker.

 - As stated, this module aims to familiarize students with mental health issues and their treatment within clinical psychology.
 It builds on previous knowledge of abnormal and clinical psychology, imparted at lower levels, and teaches how to assess mental health and types of treatment.
 The module invites students to look closely into a set of mental health problems, and issues encountered in clinical psychology and demonstrates the types of treatment for these problems and how the issues presented can be dealt with.
 Students are encouraged to engage critically with published research in each of the respective areas